davetcc/InterviewHelper/README.md

 # Interview Helper
 A series of Java classes that help with interview revision, covering areas such as algorithms, graphs, trees and collections.
+Just to be clear, these are not designed for production use, they should only be used for revision and educational purposes.

 Recently, a friend and I got into a discussion about this subject at work, in no other industry is there such a discrepancy between